Alpine, Texas: Highways

+Rail

 Amtrak's Sunset Limited long-distance train stops three times a week at the Alpine station on the former Southern Pacific Railroad's Sunset Line, the nation's second transcontinental route, now part of Union Pacific.
 Alpine is a crew change location for Union Pacific freight trains, making for constant activity along the tracks.
 In the past Alpine was also served by the Kansas City, Mexico and Orient Railway.

+Bus

 All Aboard America! operates intercity bus service from the KCS Quick Stop.